ggicci/ggicci.me/content/posts/deploying-aes-128-encrypted-hls.md

 }
 ```

-Let's open `sample.m3u8` again, and this time it should work.
-Since the key URI became accessible.
+Copy file `enc.key` to our web server in the path specified by the URI.
+And open `sample.m3u8` again.
+This time it should work, since the key URI became accessible.

 ![VLC Opens HLS Playlist](/images/vlc-open-sample-m3u8.png)

 ## 🎞️ Start a Content Server

-So far, our encryption keys had been served well on our key server.
+So far, our encryption key file has been served well on our key server.
 As long as we move our video content to a web server, too.
 We can consume our videos online with assistance of video players.
 We call it a **Content Server**.

 Again, we use Caddy to achieve our goal: